dcaustin33/SSL-Project-Code/README.md

 ## 2. Description

-the folder solo-learn-temporal-ensembling holds the modified BYOL temporal ensembling code.
+The folder solo-learn-temporal-ensembling holds the modified BYOL temporal ensembling code.

 The folder solo-learn holds the modified code used in all other experiments.